Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Optimal Information Transport on Compact Manifolds

 \section{Optimal Information Transport on Compact Manifolds}

 The Monge problem of Optimal Transport hints at a deeper relation between the space of probability distributions and the mappings between probability measures.
-We have seen in section~\ref{sec:optimaltransport} that the unique mapping $T$ of the Monge problem is used to define the total cost of transporting the probability measure $\mu_0$ to $\mu_1$.
-If the cost function is chosen to be the squared geodesic cost, this total cost defines a distance between probability measures, see~\cite{villani1, villani2}, usually referred to as the Wasserstein distance.
-Furthermore, a Wasserstein interpolation between the source mass $\mu_0$ and the target mass $\mu_1$, denoted by $\mu(t)$ can be uniquely defined from a convex combination of the identity map and the Optimal Transport map from $\mu_0$ to $\mu_1$, that is: $T(t) = (1-t) \text{Id} + t T$, by defining $\mu(t) = T(t)_{\#} \mu_0$, which defines a geodesic in Wasserstein space.
+We have seen in section~\ref{sec:optimaltransport} that for the squared geodesic cost $c(x,y) = \frac{1}{2}d_{M}(x,y)$ there exists a unique mapping $T$ of the Monge problem which is then used in computing the total cost of transporting the probability measure $\mu_0$ to $\mu_1$.
+Furthermore, for the squared geodesic cost, this total cost defines a Riemannian distance between probability measures, see~\cite{villani1, villani2}, usually referred to as the Wasserstein distance.
+Furthermore, a Wasserstein interpolation between the source mass $\mu_0$ and the target mass $\mu_1$, denoted by $\mu(t)$ can be uniquely defined from a convex combination of the identity map and the Optimal Transport map from $\mu_0$ to $\mu_1$, that is, by defining the path of maps $T(t) = (1-t) \text{Id} + t T$ we can construct an interpolation of measures $\mu(t) = T(t)_{*} \mu_0$, which defines a geodesic in Wasserstein space.

-Another alternative distance between probability measures arising primarily in statistical applications is the Fisher-Rao distance.
+A different distance between probability measures arising primarily in statistical applications is the Fisher-Rao distance.
 This distance is defined as the Riemannian distance arising from the Fisher-Rao metric on the space of probability measures.
 The Fisher-Rao metric, in turn, is the Hessian of the Kullback-Liebler divergence between the probability measures $\mu$ and $\nu$, that is the quantity

+which measures the relative entropy between one probability measure $\mu$ and another $\nu$.
+Here, the Fisher-Rao metric is the infinite-dimensional version, first studied in~\cite{friedrich}.
+Typically in statistics it is given in the finite-dimensional setting where the probability measures can be parametrized by a finite parameter space which is a subset of $k$-dimensional Euclidean space $\mathbb{R}^k$.